franziskawich/base-apparel-coming-soon/README.md

 I am not so happy with the layout between 600px and 740px, I don't like the position of the image.
 That could definitly be improved.
 I notice that I quite often struggle with the tablet layouts to make them look reasonably appealing.

 I only included the background image for larger display sizes, otherwise it always looked weird.
-There is probably a way to embed the background image so that it looks perfect on every display, but I haven't not figure it out today.
+There is probably a way to embed the background image so that it looks perfect on every display, but I haven't figured it out today.

 For larger screens, I removed my header image and added it to the main content instead to achieve the desired layout.
 Although it worked well, it feels wrong somehow.
 There is probably a more effient way to do that too.